-Schedule D is used by all S corporations to report (a) sales or exchanges of capital assets (defined below), (b) gains on distributions to shareholders of appreciated capital assets (referred to here as distributions), and (c) nonbusiness bad debts.
+Schedule D is used by all S corporations to report:

+- Sales or exchanges of capital assets.

+- Gains on distributions to shareholders of appreciated capital assets (referred to here as distributions).

+- Nonbusiness bad debts.

-If the corporation filed its election to be an S corporation before 1987 (or filed its election during 1987 or 1988 and qualifies for the transitional relief from the built-in gains tax described in Part IV on page 2), and had net capital gain (line 15) of more than \$25,000, it may be liable for a capital gains tax on the gain in excess of \$25,000.
+If the corporation filed its election to be an S corporation before 1987 (or filed its election during 1987 or 1988 and qualifies for the transitional relief from the built-in gains tax described in Part IV on page 3), and had net capital gain (line 16) of more than \$25,000, it may be liable for a capital gains tax on the gain in excess of \$25,000.
 The tax is figured in Part III of Schedule D.

-Generally, if the corporation (a) filed an election to be an S corporation after 1986, (b) was a C corporation at the time it made the election, and (c) has net recognized built-in gain as defined in section 1374(d)(2), it is liable for the built-in gains tax.
+Generally, if the corporation filed an election to be an S corporation after 1986, was a C corporation at the time it made the election, and has net recognized built-in gain as defined in section 1374(d)(2), it is liable for the built-in gains tax.
 The tax is figured in Part IV of Schedule D.